eijil/generator-h5app/README.md

 * run `npm install` to install dependencies.
 * run `npm start` or `gulp:serve` to preview and watch for changes.
 * run `gulp` to build for production.
+* Run `gulp serve:dist` to preview the production build

 ## rem